- How To Fix Your Broken Phone USB Charging Port

 - FAQs – How To Fix Your Broken Phone USB Charging Port

 How to Fix Your Broken Phone USB Charging Port on Android?
 And your phone will start charging again.
-Read each approach carefully, as one will work in your instance.
+Read each approach carefully because only one will work in your situation.
 Users may repair a charging port themselves.

 In order to charge the Smartphone, over 99 per cent of Android phones rely on the charging port to do so.
 As a result, the charger port is one of the most important components of an Android phone.
 But what happens if it is damaged and your Android phone is unable to charge?
 In that circumstance, we find ourselves in a state of fear and scramble around looking for a solution.